adamrudolf-becube/cpp-cheatsheet/README.md

 The following points are examples of typical cases when you would need pointers.
 Here I am alking about both smart and raw pointers, where you should always prefer smart pointers unless you have a reason to use raw ones.

-These examples are not complete, they just give you a gist of when using pointers is a better, or maybe only choice.
+These examples are not complete, they just give you a gist of he most typical cases when using pointers is a better, or maybe only choice.

 **When the variable needs to survive the scope**